Ankr-network/ankr-docs/pages/automation/overview.md

 ## Supported networks
-Ankr Automation is available on BNB Smart Chain.
+Ankr Automation supports BNB Smart Chain.
 Support for other networks is coming soon.